-Background.--The final phase of these investigations is being scheduled pursuant to sections 705(b) and 731(b) of the Tariff Act of 1930 (19 U.S.C.
+Background.-The final phase of these investigations is being scheduled pursuant to sections 705(b) and 731(b) of the Tariff Act of 1930 (19 U.S.C.
 1671d(b) and 1673d(b)), as a result of affirmative preliminary determinations by the Department of Commerce that certain benefits which constitute subsidies within the meaning of section 703 of the Act (19 U.S.C.
-1671b) are being provided to manufacturers, producers, or exporters in Australia, Brazil, and Kazakhstan of silicon metal, and that such products imported from Australia, Brazil, and Norway are being sold in the United States at less than fair value within the meaning of section 733 of the Act (19 U.S.C.
+1671b) are being provided to manufacturers, producers, or exporters in Canada of 100- to 150-seat large civil aircraft, and that such products are being sold in the United States at less than fair value within the meaning of section 733 of the Act (19 U.S.C.
 1673b).
-The investigations were requested in petitions filed on March 8, 2017, by Globe Specialty Metals, Inc., Beverly, Ohio.
+The investigations were requested in petitions filed on April 27, 2017, by The Boeing Company, Chicago, Illinois.